 "Do you think that's a good idea?
 I mean so soon after you're back?"

 Buffy gave a bitter laugh.
 "Afraid I'll go all psycho again, Dawnie?"

 "I didn't say that.
 I just mean...it's sad is all.
 Like we're really saying goodbye.
 That's why I couldn't do it."

-Buffy walked over, brushed her sister's hair back.
+Buffy walked over and brushed her sister's hair back.
 "You don't even have tears in your eyes."

 Dawn pulled away angrily.
 "You think I haven't cried?
 That's all I did was cry.
 For mom, for you.
 I cried more than I ever knew a person could."

-She pulled away from her older sister's touch.
+She jerked away from her touch.
 "I don't care what you meant.
 Don't you dare judge me."